material-foundation/material-color-utilities/README.md

 Java        | ✅             | [MDC-Android](https://github.com/material-components/material-components-android/blob/master/docs/theming/Color.md)
 Swift       | ✅             |
 TypeScript  | ✅             | [![npm package](https://badgen.net/npm/v/@material/material-color-utilities)](https://npmjs.com/package/@material/material-color-utilities)
-GLSL        | *Coming soon* |

 Need another platform/language?
 Check the
 [existing issues](https://github.com/material-foundation/material-color-utilities/labels/library%3A%20new)
 or open a new one.

-## Usage
+## Capabilities Overview

-### Cheat sheet

 <a href="https://github.com/material-foundation/material-color-utilities/raw/main/cheat_sheet.png">
     <img alt="library cheat sheet" src="https://github.com/material-foundation/material-color-utilities/raw/main/cheat_sheet.png" style="max-width:640px;" />
 </a>

-### Components

-The library is composed of multiple components, each with its own folder and tests, each as small as possible.

-This enables easy merging and updating of subsets into other libraries, such as Material Design Components, Android System UI, etc. Not all consumers will need every component — ex.
-MDC doesn’t need quantization/scoring/image extraction.
+The library consists of various components, each having its own folder and tests, designed to be as self-contained as possible.
+This enables seamless integration of subsets into other libraries, like Material Design Components and Android System UI.
+Some consumers do not require all components, for example, MDC doesn’t need quantization, scoring, image extraction.

 | Components       | Purpose                                                   |